 Only available to veterans and active-duty military members and their families.

-USAA has a solid reputation across the country for offering affordable policies and quality service.
+USAA has a solid reputation across the country for offering affordable policies and quality service to military members and their families.
 This provider ranks highest for affordability, customer satisfaction and claim ratings in Wisconsin.

-USAA policyholders in Wisconsin who remain accident-free for five years or more qualify for accident forgiveness for their first at-fault accident.
-This policy also comes with rental or travel expense coverage while your car is in the shop for repairs.
-USAA also offers drivers discounts based on how long they have been insured with the company.
+- Accident Forgiveness: USAA policyholders in Wisconsin who remain accident-free for five years or more qualify for accident forgiveness for their first at-fault accident.

 Best Car Insurance in Wisconsin for Those With New Cars

-Drivers with new cars in Wisconsin should consider getting a policy with new car replacement or better car replacement coverage.
-This coverage ensures that if your new car is totaled, you will be reimbursed for the cost of the newest car model, not the depreciated value.
-Insurers offer this coverage as an add-on feature you can include in your auto insurance policy.
+Drivers with new cars in Wisconsin should consider getting a policy with new car replacement coverage or better car replacement coverage.
+This add-on coverage ensures that if your new car is totaled, you are reimbursed for the cost of the newest car model, not a depreciated value.

 MoneyGeek’s Pick: Erie

-An Erie policy is ideal for drivers who purchased new cars and want to ensure they will be reimbursed for a new or better car in case of an accident.
-This will protect drivers from depreciation affecting the value of the car.
+An Erie policy is ideal for drivers who purchase new cars and want to ensure they will be reimbursed for a new or better car in case of an accident.

 If you opt for better car replacement coverage, you will be reimbursed with the latest model year provided your car is less than two years old.